akosba/xjsnark/README.md

 - Rebuild the language extension.
 Right-click on xjsnark -> Rebuild.

 - Then to run an example program in the sandbox solution, right click on the Program file, e.g. AES128, and do Run Class 'AES128' for example.
-(For usability purposes, you might want to keep the Run console open to keep track of the xjsnark's printing messages.
-The Run window can be opened by Alt+4, and can be switched to floating mode from its top right.)
+For usability purposes, you might want to keep the Run console open to keep track of the xjsnark's printing messages.
+The Run window can be opened by Alt+4, and can be switched to floating mode from its top right.
+To invoke the editor auto-completion when playing with the code or writing applications, ctrl-space can be useful.

 More detailed instructions and editing hints will be added incrementally about how to define your own circuit, running outputs on libsnark and about other features.

-### Examples included
+### Disclaimer
-(Note that the code is viewable through the framework after checking out the project, and not through the github interface)

-- SHA-256
-- AES-128
-- Secret Key Knowledge for RSA
-- Secret Key Knowledge for ECDSA (P-256 Curve).
-- Sorting verification using permutation verifier

-Please stay tuned for more updates and examples.
-To apply any updates automatically: apply VCS-> Update Project from the MPS framework.
+This is an early release that could contain issues and inconsistencies.
+The project is still in dev mode.
+At this point, I am still optimizing the back end, and adding features and refinements beyond what was in the conference version of the paper, and consequently a lot of testing is still ongoing.